Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 All Snappers must be registered if they are to be hot-listed in the event that they are lost or stolen.
 Registering your Snapper also allows you to view transaction history online.

-Q. If I have purchased a Child Green Snapper is it automatically registered for hot-listing?
+Q. I have an Adult Snapper, am I automatically registered for hot-listing?

-No. A Child Green Snapper is not automatically registered.
+No. An Adult Snapper is not automatically registered.

-Register the Snapper online at www.snapper.co.nz or call Snapper on 0800 555 345.
-Registration forms are also available at Snapper retailers.
+Register your Snapper online at www.snapper.co.nz or call Snapper on 0800 555 345 to register it.
+Registration forms are also available at Snapper merchants.

 Q. What do I do if my Snapper is lost or stolen?

-Hot-listed cards are communicated to bus readers and retail terminals.
+Hot-listed cards are communicated to bus readers and merchant terminals.

 Once the hot-list message is received, the Snapper is deactivated, so it will be declined.